Ankr-network/ankr-docs/pages/staking/for-integrators/flash-loan/overview.md

 SwapPool can be used to borrow and repay BNB, with a fee, in one transaction.
 EOA needs to interact with their own deployed copy of flashBorrower, which in turn interacts with SwapPool.

+## Flash loan fee

+The fee is 0.5% with the minimum of 10000 wei.

 ## Step-by-step

 ### 1. Set up and deploy flashBorrower